dogmatiq/testkit/docs/MIGRATING-v0.11.0.md

-# Migrating to Testkit v0.11.0
+# Migrating to version 0.11.0

 ## Overview